MREstepa/project-euler/functions.md

     greatest_adjacent()
         Returns the maximum product of thirteen adjacent digits of the given

+p009
+    pythagorean_triplet_generator()
+        Pythagorean Triplet generator

+    special_pyth_triplet(num)
+        Returns the product of a,b,c of Pythagorean triplet for which a + b + c = 1000.

 p010
     prime_generator()
         Prime number generator

     sum_prime(num)
         Returns the sum of all the primes below _num_

+p011
+    check_left_right(matrix, row, column)
+        Returns product of consecutive 4 numbers in left & right

+    check_up_down(matrix, row, column)
+        Returns product of consecutive 4 numbers in up & down

+    check_right_diag(matrix, row, column)
+        Returns product of consecutive 4 numbers diagonally to the right

+    check_left_diag(matrix, row, column)
+        Returns product of consecutive 4 numbers diagonally to the left

+    largest_product()
+        Returns the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in the 20×20 grid

 p013
     large_sum()